convidev-tud/driftool/README.md

 * *Statement Drift* := a measure for the merge complexity based on the git merge conflict line count
 * *Conflict Drift* := a measure for the merge complexity based on the git merge conflict occurence count
+* *File Drift* := a measure for the merge complexity based on the git merge conflicting files count

 In general, higher numbers (increase over time) indicate a more difficult repository management.